software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ## The README file

-The `README.md` file we worked with in the previous exercise has a special meaning in software development projects.
+The `README.md` file we worked with previously has a special meaning in software development projects.
 When a software developer starts exploring a project, the first thing they should do is to look for the README file.
 This file should have all the relevant information about the project, for example:

 - What's the project about?
 - How to use the project?